tiby312/dinotree_alg/readme.md

 For large numbers of bots 50,000+, the second method seems to be the best on both my phone and laptop.

+Parallalization is done using rayon.
+The rust slice provided split_at_mut() and rayon's join() are two extremely powerful constructs.
+Seeing and understanding the api and implementation of split_at_mut() is what convinced me that rust was the future.
+At a certain point while going down the tree, we switch to a sequential version as recommended by rayon's usage guidelines when used in recursive divide and conquer problems.
+The depth at which point we switch to sequential should not be static.
+It should change along with the size of the problem.
+TODO explain this more.